apptainer/singularity-userdocs/definition_files.rst

 .. _sec:deffiles:

-A Singularity Definition File (or "def file" for short) is like a set of blueprints explaining how to build a custom container.
+A apptainer Definition File (or "def file" for short) is like a set of blueprints explaining how to build a custom container.
 It includes specifics about the base OS to build or the base container to start from, software to install, environment variables to set at runtime, files to add from the host